serge-m/serge-m.github.io/content/2013/11/binarization-in-adobe-after-effects.md

 Slug: binarization-in-adobe-after-effects
 Tags:

-<div dir="ltr" style="text-align: left;" trbidi="on">I need to make binary image from grayscale one.
+I need to make binary image from grayscale one.
 I know I can use Levels filter for that with such settings:
 ![](http://4.bp.blogspot.com/-nluWlFcUinc/UpiF4uKuWHI/AAAAAAAAAaY/Lzros6uPzDE/s320/levels_1.png)